Who We Are

-In 1978, three original members of CHC, Reps.
-Edward Roybal, E. “Kika” de la Garza and Baltasar Corrada established a 501(c) (3) non-profit organization to serve as an educational institute whose programs would serve the national Hispanic community.
+In 1978, four members of CHC, U.S. House of Representatives: Edward Roybal, E. “Kika” de la Garza, Robert “Bobby” Garcia (PR), and Baltasar Corrada established a 501(c) (3) non-profit organization to serve as an educational institute whose programs would serve the national Hispanic community.
 In October 1981, new federal regulations stipulated that all fundraising activities were to be moved from all government premises.
 So the decision was made to maintain a legislative support organization on Capitol Hill, the CHC, and move the non-profit, fundraising organization, CHCI, to a new home.

 CHCI’s Board of Directors was expanded to include influential Hispanic business leaders in 1985.
 These leaders served in the private sector and communities across the country.
 Together, with the Hispanic Members of Congress, brought policy-related knowledge and experience at the local, state, and national levels to CHCI.
 This vast set of resources, coupled with the expertise of the Institute’s staff resulted in programs designed to offer leadership development training and access for talented young Latinos, as well as the opportunity to enter and positively impact a wider range of professional areas.

-Celebrating Nearly 40 Years of Developing the Next Generation of Latino Leaders®
+Celebrating Over 40 Years of Developing the Next Generation of Latino Leaders®

 The Congressional Hispanic Caucus holds a small dinner at the Washington Hilton Hotel as a fundraiser to benefit Hispanic youth.
 This event eventually becomes the most prestigious event for Hispanic Heritage Month – CHCI’s Annual Gala.

-Three members of the Congressional Hispanic Caucus, Congressman Edward Roybal, Congressman E. Kika de la Garza and Congressman Baltasar Corrada, determine there is a great need for more Hispanics in public service.
+Four members of the Congressional Hispanic Caucus, Congressman Edward Roybal, Congressman E. Kika de la Garza, congressman Robert “Bobby” Garcia, and Congressman Baltasar Corrada, determine there is a great need for more Hispanics in public service.
 In response to this, they form a non partisan 501 (c)(3) educational organization and name it the Congressional Hispanic Caucus Institute, Inc.

 CHCI holds legislative seminars throughout the year on issues important to the Hispanic community.